The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Structural Results

 Care must be taken when applying \cref{lem:2-sep-arcs}.
-While applying~\cite[Lemma 3.2]{DBLP:journals/jal/Bang-JensenMT92}, i.e.\ \cref{lem:2-sep-arcs} restricted to semicomplete digraphs, transforms one semicomplete digraph into another semicomplete digraph, applying \cref{lem:2-sep-arcs} to a semicomplete multipartite digraph is only guaranteed to yield another semicomplete multipartite digraph when the independence number is at most 2.
-The problem is that when~$u$ and~$v$ are part of an independent set of size 3, say~$\{u,v,w\}$, adding arcs between~$u$ and~$v$ forces the existence of at least one arc between~$\{u,v\}$ and~$w$ in order to satisfy the definition of semicomplete multipartite digraphs.
+While~\cite[Lemma~3.2]{DBLP:journals/jal/Bang-JensenMT92}, i.e.~\cref{lem:2-sep-arcs} restricted to semicomplete digraphs, transforms one semicomplete digraph into another semicomplete digraph, applying \cref{lem:2-sep-arcs} to a semicomplete multipartite digraph is only guaranteed to yield another semicomplete multipartite digraph when the independence number is at most 2.
+This is caused by the fact that when~$u$ and~$v$ are part of an independent set of size~3, say~$\{u,v,w\}$, adding arcs between~$u$ and~$v$ forces the existence of at least one arc between~$\{u,v\}$ and~$w$ in order to satisfy the definition of semicomplete multipartite digraphs.

+\rstMtTwo \begin{proof} This is the most technical proof of the paper, so we first give a high-level overview before beginning the proof itself.
+Using the structure of the linear decomposition \(R_1,\dots,R_k\) of \(D-\{x,y,z\}\), we obtain an \((x,y)\)-quasi-Hamiltonian path \(P=v_0\dots v_{\ell+1}\) in \(D-z\) with \cref{lem:non-strong}.
+By \cref{prop:shortcut}, it then only remains to integrate \(z\) into \(P\) to obtain an \((x,y)\)-quasi-Hamiltonian path in \(D\).
+We choose \(P\) as the longest possible quasi-Hamiltonian path with~\(v_1\in R_1\) and \(v_\ell\in R_k\).
+A longest path is used as this restricts the arcs between vertices on \(P\) and vertices outside of \(P\) which simplifies the analysis.
+We first show that \(zv_2,v_{\ell-1}z\in A\) in \cref{claim:second-vertex-arc-to-z}.
+Technically, \cref{claim:second-vertex-arc-to-z} only shows \(v_2z\in A\).
+However, note that reversing all arcs in \(D\) and swapping the roles of \(x\) and \(y\) yields a graph that also satisfies the conditions of \cref{thm:not-2-strong-without-xy}.
+Applying \cref{claim:second-vertex-arc-to-z} to this reversed graphs yields \(v_{\ell-1}z\in A\).

+The arcs \(zv_2\) and \(v_{\ell-1}z\) give a starting point for integrating \(z\) into the path \(P\): Find a way to skip over \(v_2\), then follow \(P\) to \(v_{\ell-1}\), go to \(v_2\) via \(z\) and find a way to reach \(y\) without using any of the previously visited vertices.
+Vertices from \(R_1\) and \(R_k\) often play a special role in this process.
+Vertices from \(R_1\) dominate all vertices from other linear components offering an opportunity to skip over \(v_2\).
+Similarly, vertices from \(R_k\) are dominated by all vertices from other linear components, so they are potential re-entry points into \(P\) from \(v_2\).
+The vertex \(v_l\) is not the only negative neighbor of \(y\) in \(D-x\).
+We call such vertices dominators.
+Dominators offer an alternative way to reach \(y\) from \(v_2\) that does not require going to \(v_l\).
+This is used when \(v_l\) is already required to skip over \(v_2\).